GTFO (video game)

-GTFO is a survival horror first-person shooter cooperative game developed by Swedish indie studio 10 Chambers.
-GTFO had its initial release on December 9, 2019, for Microsoft Windows, on Steam's Early Access to a positive user reception.
+GTFO is a 2021 cooperative first-person shooter game developed and published by 10 Chambers.
+GTFO released in early access for Windows on December 9, 2019.
 The game was officially released two years later, on December 10, 2021, during The Game Awards 2021.
+In the game, the players control prisoners sent into a facility overrun by monsters and use guns, tools, and melee weapons to dispatch the monsters and complete objectives.